msjimc/AgileStructure/program/README.md

 Figure 5

-Repeat the process for the BamReaderdll.dll file.
+Repeat the process for the AgileStructure.dll and AgileStructure.deps.json file.